kstenerud/concise-encoding/cbe-specification.md

 ### List

-A list begins with 0x7a, followed by a series of objects, and is terminated with 0x7b (end of container).
+A list begins with 0x7a, followed by a series of zero or more objects, and is terminated with 0x7b (end of container).

 **Example**: